*Updated October 2021*

 Whether it be a real problem such as figuring out what to do if the ride on vehicle has been flipped over, or what to do if 2 children want to use it at the same time, or a pretend problem such as the fire truck running out of gas, problem solving is a skill that can be practiced!

-But remember, your child’s age and ability will play a role on how you handle helping your child solve problems.
+But remember, your child’s age and ability will play a role on how you handle helping them solve problems.

-What do you think?
 Can you see how easy it is to use a toddler ride on fire engine to benefit your child’s development?